assemblee-virtuelle/semapps/website/docs/packages/backup.md

 ### `syncWithRemoteServer`

-Generate a compressed backup of all the triples in the dataset (through [Fuseki protocol](https://jena.apache.org/documentation/fuseki2/fuseki-server-protocol.html)), and upload them via rsync to the remote server defined in the settings.
+Rsync the given path in the local server with the remote server.

 ##### Parameters
 | Property | Type | Default | Description |